Quick Registration

 - Content displayed in the modal on the register page under the link "By registering, you accept Terms of Service"

-# Recaptcha
+# reCAPTCHA

 - Adds protection to login and register pages